 Chambers is delighted to announce that Kiran Pourawal has accepted an offer of tenancy, after successfully completing a third six pupillage.

-Stuart Trimmer QC prosecutes in Helen Bailey murder trial
+Stuart Trimmer KC prosecutes in Helen Bailey murder trial

-Stuart Trimmer QC is currently prosecuting Ian Stewart in the high profile trial for the murder of Helen
+Stuart Trimmer KC is currently prosecuting Ian Stewart in the high profile trial for the murder of Helen

 Bailey.
 Ms. Bailey was reported missing by Stewart on 15th April 2016.
 On 15th July 2016, her body was